shipclojure/dbos-clj/README.md

 Things to know:

 - **Point it at the same database** your executor uses - the client dispatches by writing rows into DBOS's tables, it doesn't call the executor directly.
 - **Use the same serializer** you configured on the instance, so the input you enqueue deserializes correctly on the worker side.
-If you don't pass one, it defaults to the same Transit serializer the instance uses by default.
 - **A queue is required** when enqueuing (see [Workflow dispatch](#workflow-dispatch)).
 - There's **no client-side registry**: the `(workflowName, className)` pair is derived from the workflow keyword, so a typo'd keyword doesn't fail here - it surfaces as a durable `NOT_FOUND` when the worker tries to run it.
 - The client can also do read-side work: `retrieve-workflow` gets a derefable handle to an already-enqueued workflow by id, and the querying/event fns below accept a client too.

 ```clojure
 (let [handle (client/retrieve-workflow a-client "sync-user-john")]

   @handle)   ; block for the result from another process
 ```